-Our primary sources of liquidity are funds generated by operations and our revolving unsecured line of credit with KeyBank.
+Our primary sources of liquidity are funds generated by operations, our revolving unsecured line of credit with KeyBank, and proceeds from the sales of marketable securities.

 We primarily employ an asset-light operating strategy.
 Substantially all of the tractors and more than 50% of the trailers utilized in our business are provided by our owner-operators and we have no capital expenditure requirements relating to this equipment.
 As a result, our capital expenditure requirements are limited in comparison to most large trucking companies which maintain sizable fleets of owned tractors and trailers, requiring significant capital expenditures.